theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 Resistors give electricity something to do: the convert electricity to heat.
 In this way, they prevent the infamous short circuit.
 Resistors have 2 leads and no polarity.
 Resistors are rated in Ohms (Ω), indicating how much resistance they offer.
 Below you can learn to read the colour codes.
 #### potentiometers
 Potentiometers, or pots for short, are variable resistors.
 Potentiometers have three legs.
 The power of a potentiometer is in the middle leg.
 It's  resistance varies depends on the potentiometer’s rotating (or sliding) contact (the wiper) position.
-It is best to use it as a voltage divider with our Pico.
+It is best to use it as a voltage divider with our Arduino.
 This means we have all 3 contacts connected: 1 to GND (or 3v3), 2 to ADC, 3 to 3V3 (or GND).
 Other common variable resistors are photocells (LDR), termistors, force-sensitive (FSR) and bend-sensors.
 These are all two-legged (or “two-lead”).
 In order to make them work optimally on our Pico we need to add a 2nd resistor (later more).

 See also https://makeabilitylab.github.io/physcomp/electronics/